Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: De Boor-Saff duality and the covariance matrices

-\begin{remark} The formulas for the entries of the covariance matrices $\Sigma_N$ in (\ref{covarmatwithchristoffel}) should be compared with the corresponding results of Dumitriu and Edelman \cite{DE2} for the Hermite and Laguerre ensembles.
-In the Hermite case, the entries of $\Sigma_N$ in (\ref{covarmatwithchristoffel}) must be equal to entries in (\ref{covariance-a-de}) in Theorem \ref{clt-main-a-DE}.
-Unfortunately, we are not able to verify the equivalence of (\ref{covarmatwithchristoffel}) and (\ref{covariance-a-de}) for arbitrary dimensions $N$.
+The formulas for the entries of the covariance matrices $\Sigma_N$ in (\ref{covarmatwithchristoffel}) should be compared with the corresponding results of Dumitriu and Edelman \cite{DE2} for Hermite and Laguerre ensembles.
+In the Hermite case, the entries of $\Sigma_N$ in (\ref{covarmatwithchristoffel}) must be equal to that in (\ref{covariance-a-de}) in Theorem \ref{clt-main-a-DE}.
+As already pointed out in the introduction, we are not able to verify the equivalence of (\ref{covarmatwithchristoffel}) and (\ref{covariance-a-de}) for arbitrary $N$.
 For small $N$, we checked the equality by a numerical computation.
-In our opinion, our representation in (\ref{covarmatwithchristoffel}) seems to be slightly nicer that the formula (\ref{covariance-a-de}) of Dumitriu and Edelman \cite{DE2} in the Hermite case.
+We thus state $(\ref{covarmatwithchristoffel})=(\ref{covariance-a-de})$ as a corollary for the orthonormal Hermite poynomials $\tilde{H}_k$.